confluentinc/ksql/docs/installation/server-config/security.rst

         username="<ksql-user>" `
         password="<password>";

-The exact settings required depend on what SASL mechanism your Kafka cluster is using and how your SSL certificates are signed.
-For more information, please refer to the :ref:`Security Guide <security>`.
+The exact settings will vary depending on what SASL mechanism your Kafka cluster is using and how your SSL certificates are signed.
+For more information, see the :ref:`Security Guide <security>`.

 ----------------------------------------------
 Configuring |c3-short| Monitoring Interceptors